ostosh/scrape/README.md

 2. edgarFTPMultiThread: multi-threaded FTP example to pull all company filings from 1993 and dump a word count summary for all reports to stdout

+3. edgarFTPRecursive: multi-threaded FTP example to pull all files located within a given set of directories and with a file name matching desired pattern

-3. edgarHTTP: simple single threaded HTTP example to pull all filing index reports from 1993 - 2015 and dump to stdout
+4. edgarHTTP: simple single threaded HTTP example to pull all filing index reports from 1993 - 2015 and dump to stdout